 Why are Community Benefits and TR&T Important to your company?

 Creating Social Value through our projects to benefit the communities we work in is underpinned by our Morgan Sindall Total Commitments.
 It’s vitally important that we utilise the resources and opportunities that we have to help, train, support and develop our neighbours and wider communities.
+Y Prentis have created a Case Study for Whitmore High, which you can view by clicking on the image below.

 How has Y Prentis helped you, as a main contractor, to fulfil your community benefit targets?